felixboesch182-cpu/RSM_Thesis_Felix-Boesch/README.md

 # Thesis — Code

-Code for the master's thesis *"Beyond Patent Counts: Using Natural Language Processing to Predict Startup Financing and Exit Outcomes in Europe"* (Felix Boesch).
+Code for the master's thesis *"Beyond Patent Counts: Using Natural Language Processing to Predict Startup Success in Europe"* (Felix Boesch).
 The pipeline links European startups (Crunchbase) to their patents (Lens.org), derives NLP-based **novelty** and **competitive-density** features from patent text using PaECTER embeddings, and tests whether these add predictive value over traditional OECD patent-quality indicators for funding and exit